Average Foreign Object In Food Settlements

 What Factors Impact The Settlement Amount?

 Not every case is the same, even if it sounds like it.
 Someone bites into a metal screw and walks away with a sore tooth.
 Another person does the same and ends up needing oral surgery.
-Huge difference.
+That can create a huge difference in potential value.

 So what actually affects how much money you might get?
 There are a few big ones.